golemfactory/golem-docs/src/pages/docs/creators/javascript/tutorials/running-parallel-tasks.md

 ### TaskExecutor and package definition

-To execute our tasks on the Golem network, we need to create a TaskExecutor instance.
+To execute our tasks on the Golem Network, we need to create a TaskExecutor instance.

 ```bash
 const executor = await TaskExecutor.create({